Rylan-Meilutis/gpio_manager/docs/gpio_manager.rst

        GPIO_manager.add_input_pin(pin_num=18)

 - **assign_callback**:
    Assigns a callback function to an input pin.
+If enabled, TriggerTime is a float representing the time the trigger occurred since unix time epoch.
+TriggerEdge is an enum representing the edge that triggered the callback (gpio_manager.TriggerEdge.[RISING, FALLING]).

    **Parameters**: